Seneca-ICTOER/OSL645/docs/Project/project.md

   - Conclusion
   - References

-- **Project Presentation Review Q&A** (10%) (Due Week 14):
+- **Project Presentation Review Q&A** (10%) (Due Week 13):

   - You will review another team's presentation and come up with meaningful questions for them to respond to.
+  - Use the following [Template](/static/files/OSL645GroupProjectInsightfulQuestions.docx) to record your questions and answers.

+Your Project Q&A Questions are to be uploaded to the Q&A folder on Blackboard by the due date for full marks.
+Only one group member needs to upload the document.
+This submission should include ALL group members information.

 Your presentation slides and report are to be uploaded to the project folder on Blackboard by the due date for full marks.
-This is **worth 35%** of your overall grade and takes the place of a **final exam**.
+This is **worth 20%** of your overall grade.
 Take your time and do it well.
 The due date is the final day of the semester, late submissions will receive **zero**.